hzhang0921/Reddit-Text-Mining/instructions.md

 1. Push your completed code to Github repository (depending on which team member's repository is being used to work on the project).
 2. Submit your Project Writeup/Reflection (1 per team, not 1 per person).
 This can be in the form of either:
-    + a PDF document pushed to GitHub, or
+    + a Markdown document pushed to GitHub, or
     + a project web page (if you choose this route, make sure there is a link to your web page in your `README.md` file in your Github repo.)
 3. Create a pull request to the upstream repository.
 Learn [Creating a pull request](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request).
 4. **This step is required for everyone.** Zip the entire project folder to a .zip file and submit it on Canvas/Assignments/Assignment 2.
 Submit the URL to your project github repository in the comment area on Canvas.

 ---
-*updated: 10/12/2020*
+*updated: 3/9/2021*